riceissa/issarice.com/pages/information-for-high-school-students.md

 - If you are in Washington state, seriously consider early entrance to the University of Washington.
 See for instance [Alex K. Chen's review](https://www.quora.com/Reviews-of-University-of-Washington-Academy-for-Young-Scholars) on Quora.

-- Looking at the resource on Cognito Mentoring is a good idea.
+- Looking at the resources on [Cognito Mentoring]() is a good idea.

-- In general, it's probably best to [stay mainstream until you have demonstrated success doing unusual stuff](http://info.cognitomentoring.org/wiki/Stay_mainstream_until_you_have_demonstrated_success_doing_unusual_stuff).
+- In general, however, it's probably best to [stay mainstream until you have demonstrated success doing unusual stuff](http://info.cognitomentoring.org/wiki/Stay_mainstream_until_you_have_demonstrated_success_doing_unusual_stuff).

 ## Paul Graham